lambda-dom/weidu_library/weidu_library/docs/libraries/installers/projectiles.md

 Installer for copying projectiles (`.pro` files) with information from `table` (full path) and files located in `resources_dir`. `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`. `table` must have the format of [Copy projectiles template table](../../../resources/2da/installers/templates/copy_projectiles.2da)

+`add_clearair STR_VAR table`

+Installer for adding entries to `clearair.2da`.
+There is usually no need to call this directly as it is called by the `add_projectiles` installer.

 `add_projectiles STR_VAR table resources_dir patches = "*"`

 Installer for adding `.pro` files with information from `table` (full path) and files located in `resources_dir`. `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`. `table` must have the format of [Add projectiles template table](../../../resources/2da/installers/templates/add_projectiles.2da)